 From the data I have the answer is clearly a no talking to these attorneys and other attorneys.
 As I have written about before, I see Yelp helping your law firm in three different ways, none of which include paid advertising.

 If your firm’s Yelp listing is optimized and you have strong reviews you can possibly get some conversions that way.
-In the meantime, don’t waste your money on Yelp advertising.
+But we suggest focusing on investing in law firm SEO or PPC marketing to get more volume and better results.

 Do you have a similar or different experience?
 I would love to hear from you.
 Please leave a comment below.